carpentries-lab/deep-learning-intro/_extras/learner-prerequisites.md

 3. I am unclear about this, I'd have to consult a colleague or a search engine to do this.
 4. I am not sure what to do.

+> Opinion: Learners might be confused by `extract an object from them`.
+On the other side, if this questions asks about a specific format, e.g. `You need to open 102 npyz files and extract the array "samples" from each.` The question tends to infer the knowledge about a specific API rather than learning if the students can compose a function.

 ## Pandas